PgNetwork01/wise/README.md

 # wise.css

 **wise.css** is a lightweight CSS framework designed for fast and simple web development.
-It provides a clean and easy-to-use structure similar to w3.css but with optimized, customizable components.
+It provides a clean and easy-to-use structure with optimized, customizable components.
 With a focus on simplicity, **wise.css** allows you to quickly style your HTML elements with minimal effort.
+Created by [Pg Network](https://github.com/PgNetwork01)

 ## Features